 Adorable chicks hatched in care home to help boost residents' heath and wellbeing

-Residents at care homes across the UK have been giving the newly-hatched chicks and ducklings lots of love.
+Residents at care homes across the UK were given the newly-hatched chicks and ducklings lots of love.

-Residents in care homes operated by CHD Living have been given chicks and ducklings to care for as part of an initiative to boost health and well-being.
+Residents in care homes operated by CHD Living were given chicks and ducklings to care for as part of an initiative to boost health and well-being.

 The care homes were supplied with hatching kits from staff, with the eggs being provided by Incredible Eggs.

 Within a few days of arriving at the care homes, the chicks started to hatch, and have since been bringing constant happiness to residents.

 - Rescue puppy smiles at everyone hoping a family will adopt him